 Create free poll

 A poll is a powerful tool that political researchers and organizations use to deduce the opinion of a large-scale audience.
 A well-known example of polling is the election and pre-election polls.
 These surveys help news outlets, political candidates, and voters better understand which candidate is most likely to win an election.
-However, polling isn’t just limited to politics.
+However, live polling isn’t just limited to politics.
 Look online, and you’ll find examples of polls on social media and throughout the web.

 What is a poll: definition and uses

 Definition: A poll is a systematic inquiry that aims to uncover the attitudes and opinions of a specific section of the population.
 The goal is to gain insights into the behavior and beliefs of a broader audience.

 By the turn of the 20th century, the merits of science and sociology were being noticed by the government and political figures.
 Social statistics became the primary tool to help plan political campaigns and public projects.
 Manufacturers also began to comprehend the benefits of market research, significantly increasing the popularity of polls and public surveys.